-Water quality standards (WQS), established by the Indiana Department of Environmental Management, for E.coli have been established in order to ensure safe use of waters for drinking water supplies and recreation.
+Water quality standards (WQS) for E.coli have been established in order to ensure safe use of waters for drinking water supplies and recreation.
 Indiana Code, 327 IAC 2-1-6 Section 6(d), states that E.coli bacteria, using membrane filter count (MF), shall not exceed 125 per 100 milliliters as a geometric mean based on not less than five samples equally spaced over a 30 day period nor exceed 235 per 100 mL in any one sample in a 30-day period.

-As discussed in Section III, E.coli monitoring by the FCWI Watershed coordinator identified several locations within Garrison Creek where the water quality standard for E.coli was violated during this project.
-As stated, livestock facilities in the watershed may be contributing to E. coli contamination within the watershed.
+As discussed in Section III, E.coli monitoring by the FCWI Watershed Coordinator identified several locations within Lick Creek where the WQS for E.coli was violated during this project.
+It is believed that livestock facilities may have an impact on the high E. coli levels within the Lick Creek watershed.